Summary

 All types of bipolar disorder involve mania and depression to a degree.
 As it is a lifelong illness, one should consult an expert from an early stage.

-Many people that file bipolar disability claims have several disabling symptoms and take medication for the condition.
+Many people who file bipolar disability claims have several disabling symptoms and take medication for the condition.

-Yes, it is possible to receive disability benefits for bipolar disorder from the SSA, but one needs to meet a certain number of criteria to do so.
-If an individual’s condition is continuous and impairs their standard functioning abilities, they will be taken into consideration for SSDI or SSI for bipolar.
-Most notably, the impairments must affect performance in the workplace.
+Yes, it is possible to receive disability benefits for bipolar disorder from the SSA, but one must meet specific criteria to do so.
+If an individual’s condition is continuous and impairs their standard functioning abilities, they will be taken into consideration for SSDI or SSI for bipolar disorder.
+Most notably, the impairments must affect workplace performance.

-An individual can qualify for disability if the Blue Book conditions match the symptoms.
+An individual can qualify for disability if their symptoms match the criteria in the Blue Book.
 One may also be able to attain a medical-vocational disability endorsement on the basis of the individual’s residual ability, which is based on function, age, and education.

 There are specific impairments in the Social Security Administration Blue Book.
 The Social Security Administration requires that claimants with bipolar disorder exhibit both depressive and manic episodes for extended periods to be considered for disability.